 Lower costs add up over time

 It’s true that many disposable systems may have cheaper upfront costs, but the need to buy refill sheets adds up to a lot more total cost over time.
 A reusable system may cost more, but you won’t have to replace the heads for a very long time.
-Reusable dust mops are much more durable, and they tend to have removable heads so they can be replaced with ease when they finally need it.
+Reusable dust mops are much more durable and therefore long-lasting products that will save you tons of money in the long term.

 Gotta change that sheet again

-One of the most frustrating things I’ve dealt with when I used a disposable system, is it always seemed like I had to use multiple sheets just to clean one room.
+One of the most frustrating things you’ll deal with when using a disposable system is it always seemed like you have to use multiple sheets just to clean one room.
 Take into account our previous two disadvantages and it paints a grim picture.
 Not only is that garbage issue literally piling up, but we’re also buying more of those sheets, furthering our total cost.
 It just isn’t a great solution.

 Disposable systems are awkward

-I personally find disposable systems to be a major hassle because they tend to have large heads that don’t fit into a lot of spaces in my home.
-I also seem to have a hard time with the disposable heads flipping over on me all the time.
-I just want to work quickly and efficiently, and a disposable system doesn’t help me do that.
+You may find disposable systems to be a major hassle because they tend to have large heads that don’t fit into a lot of spaces in the home.
+People also seem to have a hard time with the disposable heads flipping over on them all the time.
+We all just want to work quickly and efficiently, and a disposable system doesn’t help us do that.